 Section 6-46 is amended to read as follows (additions shown in underline, deletions by strikethroughs):

 “6-46 License-Number Limitations.
-There shall be issued in the city not more than six tavern licenses, not more than one restaurant license, not more than six restaurant/recreation licenses, not more than three package licenses, not more than four package beer and wine licenses, not more than one restaurant beer and wine license, not more than two club licenses, and not more than six one-day nonprofit beer and wine licenses, per year.
+There shall be issued in the city not more than seven tavern licenses, not more than two restaurant licenses, not more than six restaurant/recreation licenses, not more than three package licenses, not more than four package beer and wine licenses, not more than one restaurant beer and wine license, not more than two club licenses, and not more than six one-day nonprofit beer and wine licenses, per year.
 Not more than one one-day nonprofit beer and wine license shall be issued for the same date.”

 This ordinance shall become effective after its passage, approval and publication as provided by law and shall modify any inconsistent provisions in the municipal code prior to this date.